 - Take part in the Youth Ambassador Leadership Project (YALP)

 - Take part in the White Ribbon Ride

 - View the eight actions that help to reduce violence

 - Download our Toolboxes

-This year, White Ribbon is talking about the #outdated - stereotypes that boys and men are handed down from their role models.
+in 2020, White Ribbon focused on the #outdated - stereotypes that boys and men are handed down from their role models.
 The things we teach our kids about “how to be a man” might seem harmless, but actually carry messages that can create a really negative impact.

 When we say things like “Show them who’s boss”, “Kids should keep quiet” or “Treat em mean, keep em keen” we’re putting limits on how kids interact with their world and how they develop their relationships.
 Many men have grown up hearing these things and end up copying these unhealthy attitudes and behaviours - even if they don’t like or agree with them.
 At their worst, these attitudes and behaviours can lead to violence toward women.
 This violence affects our families, our communities, and our whole country.

 So how do we change it?
 In all of our relationships - whānau, friends, colleagues, teammates - we can challenge the #outdated stereotypes of what it means to be a man.
 We can role model healthy relationships and focus on strength that comes from a kaupapa of respect and aroha.
 We can call each other out and encourage more kōrero about gender equality.